Workers in the mining industry have improved their job performance thanks to mobile learning performance support.

 Slowly but surely, the use of mobile is growing in the manufacturing and industrial industries.

-Building a Mobile Business Mindset, a December 2013 InformationWeek report, looked into mobile development and building mobile apps within different industries and companies.
-From 2012 to 2013, the use of mobile in the manufacturing and industrial industries has increased three percent.
+Building a Mobile Business Mindset, a December 2013 InformationWeek report, looked into mobile development and developing mobile apps within different industries and companies.
+From 2012 to 2013, the use of the mobile in the manufacturing and industrial industries has increased three percent.

 This trend was expected to follow this increase throughout 2014 with a focus on mobile commerce and mobile decision-making.